nmchong/snapnote/README.md

 # SnapNote: One-Time Note Generator
 A Snapchat-inspired, one-time note generator that self-destructs after viewing.

 Write text and attach an optional file to be read once.
-A note expires after the specified time after the link is opened, or when the note's tab is deleted.
+A note expires after the specified time after the link is opened, or when the note's tab is closed.
 All text and files are secure and are deleted immediately after viewing.

 ---